JeetS07/Django-Project/README.md

-# A Django web project with traditional and 2 factor authentication
+# A Django web project with 2 factor authentication
 <div>
 Requirements:
   <ul>